AbnerErnaniADSFatec/sample-assessment-data-science/README.md

 ## Abstract

-Land Use and Land Cover (LULC) classification became a difficult task due to current changes that are increasingly unpredictable and dynamic.
-However this is increasing the development of auxiliary tools based on programming language that facilitate the Earth Observation Data (EO Data) acquisition and analysis.
-This approach aims to demonstrate a classification method based on image data extraction and analysis tools using SITS - Satellite Image Time Series Tool and Random Forest algorithm.
-This method has been tested with LULC samples in Southwest Amazon in Brazil localized in the State of Rondonia due to the increase of land use change in this area.
-The tests demonstrated that the available tools are important because it facilitates the customization of necessary parameters for image download and data cube construction.
+Land Use and Land Cover (LULC) classification became a difficult task due to problems about data collection and current changes that are increasingly unpredictable and dynamic.
+This approach aims to demonstrate a classification method based on usage of image data extraction and analysis tools to calculate the skewness and kurtosis of the time series distribution curve and the Random Forest algorithm to classify this features in areas of difficult data collection.
+This method has been tested with LULC samples in Southwest Amazon in Brazil localized in the State of Rondônia due to the difficulty in collecting data in this area.

+**Key words** – Time Series, Land Use Classification, Random Forest, Satellite Image Data, Spatial Temporal Analysis, Software Tools, Image Processing.

+## Resumo

+A classificação do Uso e Cobertura da Terra (UCT) tornouse uma árdua tarefa devido aos problemas na aquisição de dados e as mudanças que são cada vez mais imprevisíveis e dinâmicas.
+Este estudo visa demonstrar um método de classificação baseado no uso de ferramentas de extração e análise de dados de imagens para o cálculo da assimetria e achatamento da curva das séries temporais e o algoritmo Random Forest para a classificação destas características em áreas de difícil coleta.
+Este método foi testado com amostras UCT no sudoeste da Amazônia no Brasil localizadas no estado de Rondônia devido a dificuldade de coleta de dados nesta área.

+**Palavras-chave** – Séries temporais, Classificação do Uso da Terra, Random Forest, Imagens de Satélite, Análise Espaço-Temporal, Soluções de Software, Processamento de Imagens.

 ## Introduction

-Changes in land use and land cover are increasingly unforeseen and dynamic, which makes the classification of its characteristics an arduous task, so the use of tools that help in the process of acquisition and analysis of land observation data is debatable. were developed due to the extensive mass of data that is generated daily by satellite images.
+Changes in Land Use and Land Cover (LULC) are increasingly unpredictable and dynamic, which makes the classification of their characteristics a difficult task [[1]](./README.md#References).
+Classified maps of LULC change can visually demonstrate deforestation, disturbances, pressure and urbanization [[2]](./README.md#References).

+Remote Sensing techniques and Earth Observation Data (EO Data) satellites provide a continuous and consistent set of information about land use due to their dense amount of data that is generated daily [[3]](./README.md#References).
+Therefore this is increasing the development of auxiliary tools based on programming language that facilitate the EO Data acquisition and analysis and the extensive use of these information, there is a growing demand to optimize the map classification process.

+Spatial temporal analysis is an important feature for LULC classification due to the biodiversity change and climate change throughout the year.
+Understanding these patterns is essential for studies addressing environmental modeling and design and monitoring of land use policies [[4]](./README.md#References).
+However, there are current problems in data acquisition related to the sensors used, the climate of the region of interest that causes cloud coverage and other variables that can cause nodata in the collections.

-Unforeseen changes in usage and coverage classes can bring challenges such as models that do not represent the desired variability or that have been misclassified.
-This study seeks to demonstrate how these tools can make the classification process fast and efficient by presenting a case study on the identification of certain land use and land cover classes in the southwestern Amazon over the state of Rondônia.
+The legal Amazon extends over an area of approximately 5,200,000 km2 and represents 59% of Brazil’s land mass.
+The region is home to a very high ecological and socioeconomic diversity [[4]](./README.md#References).
+Although, there is difficulties in collecting data from Amazon biome due to the high cloud coverage and the tasks for processing of images takes time until the final classification result.
+This study aims to demonstrate how these tools can make the classification process faster and efficient by presenting a case study on the identification of certain LULC classes.

-This Approach intends to use the SOM method implemented by the SITS package in R language combined with the Shiny package for the development of web applications with an R language and Jupyter Lab to provide the user with a collaborative environment for an efficient analysis of software as a solution .
-The software solutions aim to facilitate access to analysis methods for researchers who do not have specific technical knowledge of information technology, such as the application of programming languages and the construction of algorithms.
-Currently, the market for software building tools is overheated and new products are increasingly appearing to develop more specific and customized applications.
-Thus, it is possible to build a graphical interface that applies the previous training methods using the R programming language, then there are tools like the Shiny package for developing web applications with support for data manipulation and graph generation.

 ## Material and Methods

+This approach uses a dataset of LULC samples coupled with time series collected with the creation of a local data cube.
+The Data extraction was performed by three steps: (1) the images download and analysis of quality, (2) the time series data extraction and (3) the samples quality analysis for the Random Forest algorithm input.

 For this approach, a dataset of LULC samples identified by specialists based on high-resolution images combined with time series collected with the creation of a Sentinel-2 satellite local data cube, acquired with the STAC Client tool in Python programming language, was used.
 This images was previously processed and analyzed in the Jupyter Notebook workflow publishing and presentation platform.